raspberrypilearning/interactive-animation/en/step_2.md

 Don't worry about the code and **how** things will work just yet.
 Instead, as you look at the projects below, give some thought to **your** projects theme, how it will look and the way you want **your** sprites to move.

 --- no-print ---
-Have a look at the [LMake a difference](https://scratch.mit.edu/studios/27520550){:target="_blank"} below from the Raspberry Pi Foundation Scratch studio.
+Have a look at the [Make a difference](https://scratch.mit.edu/studios/27520550){:target="_blank"} from the Raspberry Pi Foundation Scratch studio listed below.

 Click the green flag on a project to see the code run.